 Results

-This section presents the outcomes derived from estimating equation 1, including results from the balanced sample and the subsample of surviving farms.
-The balanced sample covers all farms within our base sample, with results reflecting the impact of farm exits.
+This section presents the outcomes derived from estimating equation 1, including results from the base sample and its subsample of surviving farms.
+The base sample covers all farms within our base sample, with results reflecting the impact of farm exits.
 Conversely, the subsample of surviving farms focuses solely on those that maintained operations after introducing the new minimum wages.
 Results obtained from this surviving subsample illuminate the strategies employed to absorb the additional costs stemming from the minimum wage hike.

 All findings presented in this section are weighted by the policy values of the respective outcome variables under scrutiny (such as employment, wages, capital, etc.).
 Unweighted results are detailed in Appendix B.